Unveiling the Hidden Signs of Elderly Depression

 8. Decline in Personal Grooming and Attention to Appearance

-Depression often erodes the motivation to maintain personal appearance or hygiene.
-Seniors struggling with depression might neglect grooming, wear disheveled clothing, or show a diminished interest in self-care.
+Depression in senior men often erodes the motivation to maintain personal appearance or hygiene.
+They might neglect grooming, wear disheveled clothing, or show a diminished interest in self-care.
 This observable decline is a tangible manifestation of emotional suffering, requiring empathetic attention from loved ones and caregivers.

 9. Increasing Social Isolation and Detachment